syncfusion-content/flutter-docs/Flutter/circular-charts/how-to.md

 ---
 layout: post
-title: Exporting in Flutter Circular Charts widget | Syncfusion
+title: CircularCharts widget in FlutterFlow framework | Syncfusion
-description: Learn here all about Exporting feature of Syncfusion Flutter Circular Charts (SfCircularChart) widget and more.
+description: Learn here all about adding Syncfusion CircularCharts widget in FlutterFlow framework.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# How to add Syncfusion CircularCharts Widget in FlutterFlow framework?
+# How to add Syncfusion CircularCharts widget in FlutterFlow framework?

 ## Overview of FlutterFlow